-Leader: When the group is finished reading, instruct them to take 5 minutes to decide on 2 intentional actions and write these on the sticky notes provided, keeping in mind the quote from John Wesley's Character of a Methodist and the above passage from the Social Principles of The United Methodist Church.
-Instruct them that the first intentional action should be one intentional action that aligns with their personal values and the second should be one intentional action that aligns with the larger group's identified communal values.
+Write: Two intentional actions on the sticky notes provided by your group leader, keeping in mind the quote from John Wesley's Character of a Methodist and the above passage from the Social Principles of The United Methodist Church.
+The first intentional action should be one intentional action that aligns with your personal values and the second should be one intentional action that aligns with the larger group's identified communal values.